 The process for obtaining platelets and infusing them may require more than one day.
 Each facility has its own policy for the transfusion of platelets.
 Platelets may be either random donor units (the platelet component from multiple units of whole blood) or single donor units (individual donors donate a single unit of platelets).
-Most often, 1 unit of single donor platelets or 4-6 units of random donor platelets are administered based on the patient's symptoms and platelet count.
+Most often, 1 unit of random donor or single donor platelets are administered based on the patient's symptoms and platelet count.
 Platelets are infused over 15-30 minutes depending on the volume of each unit.
 You will need to have an IV catheter placed for the transfusion unless you have an existing intravenous access device.
 Transfused platelets do not last long (hours to a couple days).
 The frequency of transfusions will be determined on how well your bone marrow is able to produce platelets, your symptoms and your platelet count.